What Makes the Federal Employees Retirement System So Good?

 The formula to calculate payments is fairly straightforward.
 Those with less than 20 years of service will receive 1% of their high-3 for each year employed.
 Those 62 or older with 20 or more years of service receive 1.1% of their high-3 for each year employed.

 But naturally, there are exceptions.
 Special provisions have been made for air traffic controllers and capitol police (among others).
 These folks can qualify for 1.7% of their high-3 times years served in addition to 1% of their high-3 multiplied by the number of years employed exceeding 20.
-This is further proof that job loyalty and perseverance can really pay off for federal employees.
+This is further proof that job loyalty and perseverance can really pay off during retirement for federal employees.

 Collecting Federal Employees Retirement System Payments